-Scheduled to open in September 2023 (may be further changed) and we’re making preparations.
+Phase 1 scheduled to open in October 2024 (may be further changed) and we’re making preparations.
 Don’t miss out!

 About Old Malay Archipelago, with world-class artefacts such as 42-minute Discovery Channel about origins of “The Keris" and the Malay Civilisation in South East Asia.